tasti/Algorithms-Part-I/job-interview-questions/union-find.md

 Output: union-find/q1.out

-For each test case, a line contains the earliest time at which all members are connected.
+For each test case, a line contains the earliest time at which all members are connected or **"Never"** if there is no point at which all members are connected..

 Question 2
 ----------